-This guide provides useful information needed during the planning, sizing, ordering, installing, configuring, and tuning phases of your SAS Viya deployment on POWER9 processor-based servers.
+This guide provides useful information that is needed during the planning, sizing, ordering, installing, configuring, and tuning phases of your SAS Viya deployment on POWER9 processor-based servers.

 Table of contents

 Chapter 2.
-Advantages to IBM POWER with SAS Viya 3.5
+Advantages of IBM POWER with SAS Viya 3.5

 Chapter 3.
 IBM POWER9 deployment options